michaeltramos/ros-dev-docker/README.md

     chamberr/ros2-dev-docker:dashing
 ```

-This will allow changes made in the <local_project_directory> to be continuously synced with the <container_project_directory>.
+This will allow changes made in the local_project_directory to be continuously synced with the container_project_directory.
 This sync is bi-directional as long as the container is running.